 Really, There Are Hidden Names for Soy?

 Yes.
 And we’re so sorry it’s so confusing.
 But now you know, which makes it a little easier to spot this sneaky allergen.
 Soy can have “hidden names” that make it harder to cut out of your diet.
-Here are just a few of the “hidden names” soy can go under:
+Here are just a few of the “hidden names” soy may be found under:

 If we go back to your new hobby of label reading, you’ll find hidden soy in almost every packaged food.
 This is what makes cutting soy out of your diet so difficult.